Aaron Ramsdale: Southampton

 On 30 August 2024, Ramsdale joined Premier League club Southampton on a four-year contract for a reported fee of £25 million.
 He made his debut for the club on 31 August in a 3–1 away defeat against Brentford.
 In November, Ramsdale had an operation on his finger and was sidelined for several weeks.

 Newcastle United (loan)

 On 2 August 2025, Ramsdale joined Newcastle United on a season-long loan.
 He made his league debut for the club on 9 November in a 3–1 defeat against Brentford after coming on as a substitute for the injured Nick Pope in the 77th minute.

+Return to Southampton

+On 2 June 2026, Newcastle announced the player would be returning to Southampton at the end of the loan.
+This left Ramsdale as effectively Southampton's fourth choice goalkeeper, behind Daniel Peretz, George Long and Jamie Jones.

 International career

 Youth

 Ramsdale has represented England at Under 18, Under 19, Under 20 and Under 21 level.

 He was first called up by England U18 in March 2016 and made his debut for the team in a 4–1 win over Republic of Ireland U18 on 27 March 2016.
 He went on to make two appearances for the England U18 team.

 In August 2016, Ramsdale was called up by England U19, where he made his debut on 4 September 2016, in a 1–0 loss against Belgium U19.
 Ramsdale started all five games for the England under-19 team that won the 2017 UEFA European Under-19 Championship and kept three clean sheets in five matches during the tournament.

 After winning the UEFA European U19-Championship, Ramsdale was called up by England U20 in August 2017, where he made his debut on 4 September 2017, in a 0–0 draw against Switzerland U20.

 On 18 May 2018, Ramsdale received a call up to England U21s for the first time by Manager Aidy Boothroyd, for the Toulon Tournament.
 Ramsdale received his first cap for the England U21 team on 1 June 2018, playing the full 90 minutes in a 4–0 win against Qatar.
 Ramsdale was first choice goalkeeper during qualifiers for the 2021 UEFA European Under-21 Championship and also started all three games for England as they were eliminated at the group stage of that tournament.